latcraft/cloudopoly-search/README.md

 # Winner election

 Web services, which return the expected result faster, will win.
+Test data set consists of 3 queries, each query contains 3 keywords.
+Each query will be sent 3 times to the web service published at your IP address.

 ### Good luck!